Dwarfobserver/cpp-sandbox/README.md

  - slot_map : A structure which can add and remove elements from their id in O(1), and store them in contiguous memory.
 It is build upon std::vector.

- - serializer_span : A compile-time parametrizable span on non-owning memory for serialisation.
-Currently looking for a better API.

  - spsc_queue : Wait-free single producer & single consumer queue.
 This class do not check for overflow (it have a good chance to throw in debug mode).

  - transactional : A lock-free linked list storing successives versions of a value copied when modified.
 It allows to get the value without wait.
 Values destructions are deferred to a 'clear' function.